The Codec module allows us to encode and decode custom objects in a fast and efficient way.

 create your CodecRegistry, and with() to setup the codec.

 StructuredCodecs contains various implementations of StructuredCodec.
 StructuredCodec extends

 StructuredEncoder and StructureDecoder interfaces.
 It wraps classes, lists, maps and other data structures for

 Yet, you can create custom codecs.
 There are several ways to do so:

-CodecRegistry has method get, which returns a new StructuredCodec.
+CodecRegistry has a method get, which returns a new StructuredCodec.
 So, you can first adjust your CodecRegistry

 and then use it for this purpose.

-There are lots of predefined methods which return StructuredCodec.
+There are lots of predefined methods that return StructuredCodec.